Table of Contents

 How to do the exercise:

-- Place all 5 fingers of your right hand on the piano, and start playing a Penta-scale.
+- Place all 5 fingers of your right hand on the piano, and start playing a 5-note scale.
 Hold each note down until you play the next – connecting them and playing them smoothly.
 Make sure that there are no silences as you ascend and descend on different notes.

-- Next, try the other end of the spectrum, and play the Penta-scale with a short finger staccato.
+- Next, try doing the opposite by playing the same notes with a short finger staccato.
 Imagine that the notes are as hot and that your fingers burn as you touch them – this should give you the right technique.
 Make sure that your hand doesn’t move off the keyboard.
 Simply do light touches with your fingers as they make contact with each key.

 - Try doing this exercise with both hands playing simultaneously.